 Generally, Preferred Shares may be purchased only through certain intermediaries, including banks, trust companies, brokers, registered investment advisers and other financial institutions ("Intermediaries").
-Certain Intermediaries have been authorized by Goldman Sachs Trust (the "Trust") to accept purchase, redemption or exchange orders on behalf of the Fund (except the Financial Square Money Market Fund) for their customers ("Authorized Institutions").
+Certain Intermediaries have been authorized by Goldman Sachs Trust (the "Trust") to accept purchase, redemption or exchange orders on behalf of the Fund for their customers ("Authorized Institutions").
 You should contact your Intermediary to learn whether it is authorized to accept orders on behalf of the Fund (i.e., an Authorized Institution).
 Generally, shareholders may not buy Preferred Shares directly from a Fund.